dime-coin/electrum-docs/hardfork.rst

-A blockchain fork (or blockchain split) occurs when a deviating network begins to generate and maintain a conflicting chain of blocks branching from the original, essentially creating another "version of bitcoin" or cryptocurrency, with its very own blockchain, set of rules, and market value.
+A blockchain fork (or blockchain split) occurs when a deviating network begins to generate and maintain a conflicting chain of blocks branching from the original, essentially creating another "version of dimecoin" or cryptocurrency, with its very own blockchain, set of rules, and market value.

-If there is a fork of the Bitcoin blockchain, two distinct currencies will coexist, having different market values.
+If there happens to be a fork of the Diemcoin blockchain, two distinct currencies will co-exist, having different market values.

 What does it mean to 'split your coins'?